New experiences, new friends and memories for life at

 Bishop's Stortford College

-In keeping with the College’s history and mission for growth and development, we are delighted to announce that we are partnering with Experio Summer to provide an international summer school for overseas’ students aged 8-17 in July and August.
-With Experio Summer’s reputation and 20+ year track record of delivering high-quality summer schools at some of the UK’s leading boarding schools, we are entirely confident that our international summer school will meet the same high standards for which Bishop’s Stortford College is widely known.
+In keeping with the College’s history and mission for growth and development, we are delighted to be partnering with Experio Summer to provide an international summer school for overseas’ students aged 8-17 in July and August.
+With Experio Summer’s reputation and 20+ year track record of delivering high-quality summer schools at some of the UK’s leading boarding schools, we are entirely confident that our international summer school meets the same high standards for which Bishop’s Stortford College is widely known.
 It will also give prospective and future overseas’ boarders an ideal opportunity to experience living and studying at the College while getting to know the local area and some of the UK’s most famous cities (e.g. London, Cambridge, Canterbury) prior to joining the College full-time.

 Bishop’s Stortford is a historic market town in Hertfordshire, south-east England, just west of the M11 motorway which links Cambridge and London: 35km south of the famous university city and 45km north-east of the Capital.
 From the town’s centrally located railway station, there are frequent daily train services to both Cambridge (30 mins) and London Liverpool Street (45 mins).